Recap / The Borgias S 1 E 1 The Poisoned Chalice

 Orsini and della Rovere back off so fast it's hilarious.
 To add insult to injury, Rodrigo plants a big wet kiss on each of them, though della Rovere takes it better than Orsini does.
 To get back to business, the papal clerk sighs, "an examination of the testes et pendentes

 What does this mean?
 Well, Rodrigo sits naked in a chair with a hole in the seat and someone who has cold hands eventually tells us that he's got two testicles and he's well-hung.
+Rodrigo's comments and face and the cardinal's reactions are hilarious.

 Outside in the square, the people rejoice at the election of a new Pope.
 Meanwhile, Rodrigo is shorn of his scarlet robes and dressed in white.
 He comes out onto the balcony to greet the cheering crowd, which includes Cesare.
 As Rodrigo begins to bless them, the crowd silences and kneel, as does Cesare a heartbeat later afterwards.